MicrosoftDocs/mesh-docs/mesh/Resources/mesh-release-notes.md

 **Release notes and known issues for the Immersive spaces in Microsoft Mesh on PC & Quest 2**

 ## Version 5.2313.0

+### What's new

+* For an event session, if the session's room usage number is exceeded, there will be a new error dialog popping up when you attempt to join the session.
+The error message will display: **Mesh Service is currently experiencing unusually high traffic.
+Please try again later.**

 ### Resolved product issues